-The Title IX office continually strives to maintain and strengthen a climate which fosters civility, mutual respect, and inclusivity for all community members.
-Our primary concern is your safety and well-being and we are tasked with following up on all reports of sexual misconduct experienced by our community members.
+The Title IX office continually strives to maintain and strengthen a climate which fosters mutual respect and inclusivity for all community members.
+Our primary concern is your safety and well-being and will follow up on all reports of sexual misconduct experienced by our community members.

 Title IX and Sexual Misconduct

-Sexual misconduct is prohibited by federal and state law and by University policy.
-Sexual misconduct is also contradictory to the University’s mission and values and will not be tolerated in our community.
-Offenses of USF's Sexual Misconduct Policy include, but are not limited to:
+Sex and gender discrimination, sexual harassment, and sexual misconduct is prohibited by federal and state law and by University policy.
+These behaviors are also contradictory to the University’s mission and values and will not be tolerated in our community.
+Offenses of USF's Policy on Nondiscrimination Based on Sex and Gender, Sexual Harassment, and Sexual Misconduct include, but are not limited to:

 - Sexual Exploitation